Extreme hunger driven by conflict and drought hits three nations.

-In parts of northern Kenya, where for years we have worked with communities to help build their resilience to droughts, we are helping communities repair their wells to ensure families can survive this unusually severe emergency.
-We plan to help 600,000 people over the next six months with cash assistance for food and clean water.
+The government of Kenya is estimating the number of people who are severely food insecure will be 2 million in a worsening drought.
+In northern areas, where for years Oxfam has worked with communities to help build their resilience to dry spells, we are helping communities repair their wells to ensure families can survive this unusually severe emergency.

 We urgently need your support to help save lives in these areas.
 Please donate now to help.